Spearmint Essential Oil: Uses, Benefits, and Precautions

 - Provides a refreshing aroma that clears the mind and uplifts mood

 - Promotes oral health

-Emotionally, it can help uplift a person's mood, especially if they are suffering depression, stress, or mental exhaustion.
+Emotionally, it can help uplift a person's mood, especially if they are suffering from feelings of self-doubt, stress, or mental exhaustion.
 It can be energizing, revitalizing, and maybe even encouraging.
 Many feel it inspires a sharpness of mind and confidence in sharing your thoughts or "putting yourself out there".
 (Having fresh breath might help that one, too.)